bhav09/AmongUs/README.md

 The aim of this repo is to make a prototype which would be able to conrol the movements of a player in Among Us.

-It is project for fun.
+It is a project for fun.

 ## About the files